-With employees distributed during the current pandemic, on-demand webinars are proving a powerful way for companies to not only communicate at scale – but to digitally transform their businesses.
+With employees now distributed thanks to the pandemic, on-demand webinars are proving a powerful way for companies to not only communicate at scale – but to digitally transform their businesses.
 Whether face-to-face events, relationship building for prospects and customers, or in-house communications, there’s a use-case for on-demand webinars… With the power to revolutionise your business.
 Read on to learn how.

 What are on-demand webinars?

 On-demand webinars are informative long-form, pre-recorded videos that audiences can watch whenever they like.
 Because these videos are recorded live, edited, uploaded to a hosting platform and then published online, accessing them is often a simple, automated process: people can sign up via landing pages and are emailed the link to access content.
 These videos often end with a next-step call to action, like getting in touch with a company.

 On-demand webinars have many and varied benefits.
 They are ‘on demand’ and accessible any time, any place (with internet).
 This means that unlike live webinars, they’re convenient and not dependent on timezone scheduling; you also skip the live event complexity e.g. technical issues like internet lag.
 And being pre-recorded, you have the luxury of perfecting your content and delivery – you can cut and retake.
 But the biggest benefit?
 You can promote on-demand webinars again and again, making them ‘evergreen’ content, useful 365 days a year.

 Types of webinars